The AI Debt Bubble 2025: Is "Shadow Debt" the Next 2008 Crisis?

 What is the AI Debt Bubble?

-A Data Center SPV (Special Purpose Vehicle) is a separate legal entity created by a parent company (like a hyperscaler) to isolate financial risk.
-The parent company transfers assets (like a data center) into the SPV, allowing them to raise debt against that specific asset without it appearing as direct liability on their main balance sheet.
+A Data Center SPV (Special Purpose Vehicle) is a separate legal entity established by a parent company (like a hyperscaler) to isolate financial risk and protect corporate credit ratings.
+The parent transfers specific assets (like a data center facility) into the SPV, allowing them to raise capital against that project without the debt appearing on their main balance sheet—preventing downgrade of corporate borrowing power.

 What is SASB financing in data centers?